antoine3000/dok-antoine/content/assignments/2020-04-22-interface-application-programming/_index.md

 This week is devoted to programming interfaces and applications, a subject that I really like.
 I would not say that I am a good programmer, I have little experience.
 But it's something I love to do: solve logic problems, create software that produces the result I want (or the result I didn't expect, because I also find unexpected things beautiful).

+TODO: hero video & short description of the final result

+---

 ## My coding journey

 ### Processing (Java / Javascript)

 In art school, I had two years of digital art workshops.
 The main tool we used in this class was [Processing](https://processing.org/).
 And it was so refreshing.
 Being able to produce an artistic installation with algorithms was something I was looking for.
 But it was also the rise of another movement: Internet culture.
 This quickly made me drop Processing for its javascript version, [p5js](https://p5js.org/) and html/css, in order to create websites.
 It was not really good, Processing (p5js) is not so exciting when it is stuck in a browser.
 But the mix of graphic design and coding was definitely the right direction for me.
 I had the insight I needed with Processing and the motivation to continue creating websites, and then to found my web studio.

 ### Javascript

 In my web studio, I made websites with html/css and Javascript.
 I used to mainly use [vanilla Javascript](https://en.wikipedia.org/wiki/JavaScript) and [Vue.js](https://vuejs.org/) to build reactives web interfaces.
 I always found it tricky and not really intuitive.
 Even if Javascript is powerful and can do many things, I find that it is also a kind of poison for the web: websites get heavier, they track you more and more, and they need an updated browser to be viewed.
 It is not a language in which I would like to invest myself more.
 I would even prefer the Internet without it, without advertising and tracking, filled with lighter websites that run on older browsers.

 ### Python

 Then I discovered Python, a language that also has many uses, but outside the browser.
 I'm at the very beginning of my Python's journey but I can already tell that I like it!
 My static website you are reading now is the result of the second program I wrote in Python (the first was a little expense tracking tool).
 I wrote about it [during the first week](project-management.html) of the academy.
 I like the natural feeling of writing on Python, removing the syntax barrier and inviting us to focus on logic.

 ### TidalCycles (Haskell)

-I sometimes make live-coding music.
-Live-coding means that I write music in real-time, starting from a blank file.
-Composing rhythms with logic loops, creating synth melodies with random variables.

-The pattern language I use is called [TidalCycles](https://tidalcycles.org) and it's written in [Haskell](https://www.haskell.org/).
-I couldn't tell you a lot about the Haskell language, but I can tell you that programming music is super fun and reveal its beauty on performances rather than on pure compositions.
+I sometimes do live coding music.
+Live coding means that I write music in real time, from a blank file.
+Compose rhythms with logical loops, create synth melodies with random variables.
+The pattern language I use is called [TidalCycles](https://tidalcycles.org) and it is written in [Haskell](https://www.haskell.org/).
+I couldn't tell you much about the Haskell language, but I can tell you that programming music is super fun to do and reveals its beauty on performances rather than on pure compositions.

 ### Arduino (C++)

 Since the beginning of the academy, I started to learn a little C ++ and the Arduino framework in order to speak with microcontrollers and to obtain an interaction between machines and their environment.
 I really like the new perspective that this gives to my coding practice: I do not only write software from my computer for other computers, but I now interact with the "real" world, being able to better understand and interact with it.
 Learning the basics of C ++ helps me to better understand some of the main programming concepts, which I had previously learned on the fly, without structure.

 ## What's next

-The feeling of having given up on processing too soon mixed with the new excitement of writing programs for microcontrollers using Arduino and C++ makes me want to dig a lot more in that direction.
+The feeling of having given up on processing too soon mixed with the new excitement of writing programs for microcontrollers using Arduino and C++ makes me want to dig a lot deeper into the relationship between creative coding and the physical world.

 ### openFrameworks

-But not especially with Processing itself, which now seems a bit limited compared to what I want to do, but with [openFrameworks](https://openframeworks.cc/), another Processing type framework, written in C++ (like Arduino) and capable of creating more powerful programs and therefore produce more complex artistic installations or tools or whatever you want.
+To explore that path, I don't want to specifically use Processing itself, which now seems a bit limited compared to what I want to do, but [openFrameworks](https://openframeworks.cc/), another Processing-type framework, written in C++ (like Arduino) and able to create more powerful programs and therefore produce more complex artistic installations or tools or whatever you want.

 ---

-# Journal

-The installations of openframework and Processing seems broken on Arch Linux.
-I spent a major part of my time trying to make them work.

-Processing seems easier to use but is also a bit limitied compared to openframework.

-The two languages I want to learn are Python and C++.

-C++ seems to be a very good candidate for me since it is used for microcontrollers (I like the idea of being closer to the machine) and for creative coding (with openframework).

-Continue to learn Python for the everyday use seems to be a good idea.
+## My first openFrameworks application

+For my first openFrameworks application, I would like to get sensor data and convert it to an interactive visual and audio piece.
+I'm going to use the [Circuit Playground Express](https://learn.adafruit.com/adafruit-circuit-playground-express/overview) and its multiple integrated sensors and buttons to help me quickly prototype my idea.

+TODO: openFrameworks image

+### Installation

+I first had to install openFrameworks on my machine.
+Speaking of my machine, I switched from [Elementary OS](https://elementary.io/) to [Manjaro](https://manjaro.org/) two three weeks ago.
+I no longer depend on the [APT](https://en.wikipedia.org/wiki/APT_(software)) package manager (Advanced Package Tool, from Debian) but from [AUR](https://aur.archlinux.org/) (Arch User Repository), from the Arch Linux community.

+My first reflex was to look for the openFrameworks package in PAMAC, the graphical AUR package manager for Manjaro Linux, but unfortunately the package is broken there.
+Which means manual installation is the thing to do.
+I must say that AUR packages are generally super easy to install, which makes them quite convenient.
+Too bad this is not the case for openframeworks, and I don't understand enough how it works to lend a hand.
+Maybe later.

+Fortunately, the openFrameworks [download](https://openframeworks.cc/download/) and [installation](https://openframeworks.cc/setup/linux-install/) pages are clear enough and the community is very (re)active and helpful.
+This gives me hope for my future use of this tool.

+### Sending data

+### Receiving data

+### Make something out of it

+---

-# Links
+# Useful links

 - [pio and linux](https://docs.platformio.org/en/latest/faq.html#platformio-udev-rules)